-Growing out of IDSA's Medical Section and Patient Safety Taskforce, the Medical Design Deep Dive invites industrial designers and other professionals in related fields to explore the potency of designing and researching healthcare products and services.
+Growing out of IDSA's Medical Section and Patient Safety Taskforce, the Medical Design Deep Dive invited industrial designers and professionals in related fields to explore the potency of designing and researching healthcare products and services.
 The sixth iteration of this conference was the first to be held entirely online, setting record attendance at over 330 registrants.

 Day 1 - Thursday, Nov.
 12

-The first day of the virtual conference began with three presentations by leaders at some of the world's most esteemed design and healthcare companies.
+The first day began with three presentations by leaders at some of the world's most esteemed design and healthcare companies.
 First, Mary Beth Privitera, FIDSA, Principal at HS Design and the 2021 Jury Chair for IDSA's International Design Excellence Awards (IDEA), walked attendees through the design process of SentiAR’s electrophysiology system.
 SentiAR, a 2020 Silver IDEA winner in the Digital Interaction category, aims to transform the experience for both patients and clinicians in interventional procedures with a 3D augmented reality platform, featuring real-time holographic visualization of the patient’s actual anatomy “floating” over the patient.

 Hsiang-Hung Chen, IDSA, Global Design Head of Lilly Design Lab at Eli Lilly and Chair of the IDSA-Indianapolis Chapter, talked about ways to nuture design thinking and diversity throughout organizations to create state-of-the-art products that produce healthy outcomes for patients worldwide.
 Next, Kaiser Permanente colleagues Laura Urquiaga, Innovation and Senior Design Specialist, and Carissa Lim, Design and Innovation Lead, presented on the rise of telehealth and how their team has used human-centered design, co-design sessions, and micropilots to design, test, and build an ecosystem of solutions to spread across the KP hospital network.